Moseley

+Moseley (/ˈmoʊzliː/ MOZE-lee) is an affluent suburb in south Birmingham, England, 3 mi south of the city centre.

-It is located within the Moseley ward of the city, in the constituency of Hall Green.
-Historically it lay within Worcestershire.
+It is located within the eponymous Moseley ward of the constituency of Hall Green and Moseley in the ceremonial county of the West Midlands.
+It historically lay within Worcestershire, abutting the county border with Warwickshire.

 History

-Moseley was listed in the Domesday Book of 1086 as Museleie.
+Moseley was listed as a settlement within the manor of Bromsgrove in the Domesday Book of 1086 as Museleie, from the Anglo-Saxon mús (mouse) + leáh (lea, meadow), which translates as either 'mouse clearing' or 'mouse-sized (i.e. small) clearing'.

-St. Mary's Church, Moseley was licensed by the Bishop of Worcester (authorised by Pope Innocent VII) in February 1405, and the 600th anniversary was celebrated in 2005 with a series of special events.
-In 2012 the church bells which had been named as the worst sounding in the country were replaced.
-Moseley itself developed around a Victorian shopping area known as Moseley Village.
+St Mary's Church, Moseley was licensed by the Bishop of Worcester (authorised by Pope Innocent VII) in February 1405.
+St Anne's Church, Moseley was opened in 1874 for the now extinct parish of Park Hill.
+The 600th anniversary of St Mary's was celebrated in 2005 with a series of special events.
+In 2012 the church bells, which had been named the worst-sounding in the country, were replaced.

-Moseley Hall was rebuilt in parkland in the late 1700s and rebuilt by 1795 after being set on fire during rioting in 1791.
-It was donated in 1891 to the City of Birmingham by Richard Cadbury and now forms part of Moseley hall hospital.
+Either before or as a result of the dissolution of the monasteries, Moseley became a manor in its own right, though records of this are not evident.
+Certainly, Moseley Hall was 'rebuilt' in parkland in the early 1600s by the Grevis family, and rebuilt again by 1795 after being set on fire during rioting in 1791.
+It was donated in 1891 to the City of Birmingham by Richard Cadbury and now forms part of Moseley Hall Hospital.

-Spring Hill College (Moseley School), a Gothic revival construction built in 1857, is located in the south of the district.
+Spring Hill College, a Gothic revival construction built in 1857 and now home to Moseley School, is located in the south of the district.
 Former pupils include comedian Jasper Carrott and musician Bev Bevan of the Electric Light Orchestra.

-St. Anne's Church, Moseley was opened in 1874.

-Moseley was served by Moseley railway station from 1867 to 1941.
-It was opened by the Midland Railway on the Camp Hill line.
-A previously named Moseley Station on the same line changed its name to Kings Heath Station upon the opening of the station.
+Moseley local centre is formed around the Victorian shopping precinct known as Moseley Village, which forms part of a historical conservation area.
 Moseley and the surrounding areas were much developed after 1910, being built upon the once extensive farm land that was predominant in this area.
 The new properties being mostly of large houses, designed to cater for the Edwardian middle-class families that settled in the suburbs surrounding Birmingham's industrial centre.
-These large houses relied upon at least one servant or "tweeny" as they were often termed, to help the lady of the house run the household.
+These large houses relied upon at least one servant or 'tweeny' as they were often termed, to help the lady of the house run the household.
 With the advent of the First World War, staff were hard to find to maintain houses of this size.
 The heating bills and high maintenance made them unpopular after the war and many were split into flats to cater for the requirements of the expanding working population who moved from the city centre as extensive redevelopment took place in the 1960s.